-Proposed Modification Number Paragraph in Pre-Submission JCS Pre-Submission original text with track changes Reason JCS land that will enable it to meet its requirements over the short to medium term.
+Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission original text with track changes Reason land that will enable it to meet its requirements over the short to medium term.
 An immediate review of the JCS would allow for the remaining shortfall to be addressed by exploring additional sites both within and outside the JCS area, including the potential for additional working with Wychavon District Council.
 Further information is provided within the Delivery, Monitoring & Review section of this plan.
 The four urban extensions proposed to help meet the needs of Gloucester are all located within Tewkesbury Borough.
 The two urban extensions proposed to help meet the needs of Cheltenham fall across the administrative areas of Cheltenham and Tewkesbury.
 The three authorities have prepared a detailed housing trajectory setting out when development is likely to take place.
 This work also includes an assessment of the five-year housing land supply position; details of this assessment are set out in the Housing Implementation Strategy Housing Background Paper, available on the JCS website.
-PMM024 3.2.15 3.2.16 3.2.17 3.2.18 3.2.19 It is anticipated that the majority of development on the urban extensions and strategic allocation will be started within the first part of the plan period in order to ensure an on going supply of housing and employment development to 2031, recognising that there are some outstanding issues which need to be resolved on some sites.
-These sites will be supported by sustainable transport links and a range of other higher order services and facilities, such as community centres, schools and medical centres etc. Further information is set out in Policy SA1 and the infrastructure religious of the USS.
+PMM024 3.2.15 3.2.16 3.2.17 3.2.18 3.2.19 3.2.20 It is anticipated that the majority of development on the urban extensions and strategic allocation will be started within the first part of the plan period in order to ensure an on going supply of housing and employment development to 2031, recognising that there are some outstanding issues which need to be resolved on some sites.
+These sites will be supported by sustainable transport links and a range of other higher order services and facilities, such as community centres, schools and medical centres etc. Further information is set out in Policy SA1 and the infrastructure policies of the JCS.
 Explanatory text on the spatial strategy deleted and updated and abbreviated text has replaced it.
-This is to 3.2.20 information is set out in Policy SA1 and the infrastructure policies of the JCS.
+This is to increase readability of the document.
 The JCS area is constrained by Green Belt land, areas at risk of flooding and The Cotswolds AONB, which is the highest national landscape designation within the JCS area.
 It is considered that land within the AONB is not an appropriate location for urban extensions and it has therefore been excluded from this site selection process.
 Green Belts are not a landscape designation and do not share the same characteristics as AONB designations.
-The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open. increase readability of the document.
+The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open. document.
 An assessment of the Green Belt boundary was undertaken to identify areas which could accommodate development needs without undermining the purpose of the Green Belt.
 The assessment suggested redrawing the Green Belt boundary to ensure that it would continue to deliver its primary function of